DiligentGraphics/DiligentEngine/README.md

 +-HelloDiligent.cpp
 ```

-Then what needs to be done is to call `add_subdirectory(DiligentCore)`,
+Then the following steps need to be done:
+* Call `add_subdirectory(DiligentCore)`
-add *DiligentCore* to the list of include directories, and add dependencies on the
+* Add *DiligentCore* to the list of include directories
-shared libraries implementing different backends as in the example below:
+* Add dependencies on the targets implementing required rendering backends

+Below is an example of a CMake file:

 ```cmake
 cmake_minimum_required (VERSION 3.6)